btholt/complete-intro-to-react-v4/lessons/testing.md

 It's useful to know that Jest is built on top of [Jasmine][jasmine].
 Jasmine does the underlying testing part while Jest is the highlevel runner of the tests.
 Sometimes it's useful to consult the Jasmine docs too.

 So let's start testing our application.
-Run `npm install -D jest react-test-renderer`.
+Run `npm install -D jest@^23.5.0 react-test-renderer@^16.8.3`.

 react-test-renderer is a tool directly from Facebook to rendering React component for testing purposes.
 Super useful.